v4resk/red-book/windows/recon/av.md

 ```

 We can try to disable it using the Set-NetFirewallProfile cmdlet.

-{% hint style="info" %}
-We need Admin privileges in order to modify NetFirewall properties
-{% endhint %}

 ``` bash
 PS C:\Users\v4resk> Set-NetFirewallProfile -Profile Domain, Public, Private -Enabled False
 ```